Thomas, 2nd Earl of Lancaster

-Family
+Thomas, 2nd Earl of Lancaster (c.
+1278 – 22 March 1322) was an English nobleman of the first House of Lancaster, a cadet branch of the royal Plantagenet dynasty.
+He held the titles of Earl of Lancaster, Leicester, and Derby from 1296 until his death in 1322, and also those of Earl of Lincoln and Salisbury jure uxoris from 1311 to 1322.
+As one of the most powerful barons in England, Thomas became a leading figure in the baronial opposition to his first cousin, King Edward II.

+Early life and, marriage

 Thomas was the eldest son of Edmund Crouchback and Blanche of Artois, Queen Dowager of Navarre and niece of King Louis IX of France.
 Crouchback was the son of King Henry III of England.
+Through his mother, Thomas was a half-brother of Queen Joan I of Navarre.

 His marriage to Alice de Lacy was not successful.
 They had no children together, while he fathered, illegitimately, two sons named John and Thomas.
-In 1317 Alice was abducted from her manor at Canford, Dorset, by Richard de St Martin, a knight in the service of John de Warenne, 7th Earl of Surrey.
+In 1317, Alice was abducted from her manor at Canford, Dorset, by Richard de St Martin, a knight in the service of John de Warenne, 7th Earl of Surrey.
 This incident caused a feud between Lancaster and Surrey; Lancaster seized two of Surrey's castles in retaliation.
 King Edward then intervened, and the two earls came to an uneasy truce.
 Thomas continued to hold the powerful earldoms of Lincoln and Salisbury.
-This was due to the marriage contract the two families had agreed; upon the death of his father-in-law, Thomas would hold these earldoms in his own right, not, as would be expected, in right of his wife.
+This was due to the marriage contract the two families had agreed upon; upon the death of his father-in-law, Thomas would hold these earldoms in his own right, not, as would be expected, in right of his wife.